zo0043/py-ai-commit/README.md

 1. Use `-y` or `--yes` flag: `ai-commit -y`
 2. Set `AUTO_COMMIT=true` in config file
 3. Interactive confirmation (default)

+### Auto-Push Mode

+When enabled with `AUTO_PUSH=true`, the tool will:
+1. Automatically push changes to remote after successful commit
+2. Use current branch name for pushing
+3. Only push if commit is successful
+4. Log push operations and any errors

 ### Dry Run Mode